kosei1515/linear-quadratic_regulator/README.md

 $ git clone git@github.com:kosei1515/linear-quadratic_regulator.git
 ```

-2. Go to path where this repository is cloned.
+2. Go to the path where this repository is cloned.
 ```
 $ cd path/to/linear-quadratic_regulator
 ```

-3. Test environment.
+3. Test your environment.
 ```
 $  python -m pytest tests
 ```